Azure Functions

 Serverless applications support

-With serverless, we can simply create and upload the code for the application, and then we just need to define the triggers or events that will execute the function.
-It reduces the developer’s time and the unnecessary headache to worry about the infrastructure as a developer.
+With serverless, we can create and upload the application code, and then define the triggers or events that will execute the function.
+It reduces the developer’s time and the unnecessary headache of worrying about infrastructure.

 Pay-as-you-use pricing model

-Azure functions provide the pay-as-you-use pricing model that helps to save a lot of costs.
-You just need to pay for the time the code is run.
+Azure Functions offer a pay-as-you-use pricing model that helps reduce costs significantly.
+You need to pay for the time the code is run.
 Microsoft will calculate the charge based on the time the Azure function runs per the billing cycle.

 Easy integration with Azure services and other 3rd-party services

-Another cool feature of Azure Function is, You can easily integrate the Azure Function with different Azure services Along with that, you can also easily integrate with different 3rd-party services like Azure DevOps services, Github, Azure CosmosDB, Azure Event Grid, etc.
+Another cool feature of Azure Functions is that you can easily integrate the Azure Function with different Azure services.
+You can also easily integrate with different 3rd-party services like Azure DevOps services, GitHub, Azure CosmosDB, Azure Event Grid, etc.

 Continuous Deployment and Integration support